LevelLowerThan0/letters_recognition/README.md

 Each letter has it's own coding.
 <br>

-All attributes are array of 17 elements containing:
+All attributes are an array of 17 elements containing:
 1. Expected value of letter.
 2. The horizontal position, counting pixels from the left edge of the image, of the center of the smallest rectangular box that can be drawn with all "on" pixels inside the box.
 3. The vertical position, counting pixels from the bottom, of the above box.